 The leaves of the plant range from pale to dark green, and have short stems with long pointed tips.
-Amazon Sword plants can grow up to 18” or so tall, and are happy either fully submerged or partially submerged within the tank.
+The plant can grow up to 18” tall and is happy fully or partially submerged in water.

 Caring for Amazon Sword plants

-Amazon Swords are happy with a pH range of 6-8, and thrive in coldwater goldfish tanks.
+Amazon Swords are happy with a pH range of 6-8.
 They need a substrate that is rich in iron, so using an iron-based fertilizer in the tank is recommended.

 Keeping Amazon Sword plants with goldfish

-Be aware that if your goldfish are left without supplementary food for a few days, they will make significant inroads into eating all of your plants.
-Well-fed goldfish, however, will be fine.
+That said, if your goldfish are left without food for a few days, they will make significant inroads into eating your plants.
+Well-fed goldfish will be fine however.

-Amazon Sword plants are commonly found in aquatic retailers and pet shops that sell fish, and can also be bought over the internet.
+Sword Plants are commonly found in aquatic retailers and pet shops.
+They can also be bought online.

 Starter Amazon Swords retail for around $5 on average.